10 Best AI Marketing Tools for Creative Analytics 2026

 1. Segwise

 Segwise is an AI-powered creative analytics platform that connects creative signals to measurable ad outcomes.
-Instead of giving a single score to an entire ad, it uses multimodal AI to tag specific creative elements such as hook lines, characters, product shots, CTAs, on-screen text, and audio cues.
+Instead of giving a single score to an entire ad, its Creative Tagging Agent uses multimodal AI to tag specific creative elements such as hook lines, characters, product shots, CTAs, on-screen text, and audio cues.
 Each of these tags is then mapped to performance metrics like ROAS, IPM, CTR, and CPA.
 This element-to-KPI approach helps teams understand which visuals, messages, or sound cues are actually driving performance across publishers and campaigns.

 Key features:

-• Studio/multi-project view: centralizes multiple apps and brands, along with their creative catalogs, in a single workspace so teams don’t jump between dashboards.
+Studio/multi-project view: centralizes multiple apps and brands, along with their creative catalogs, in a single workspace so teams don’t jump between dashboards.

 Limitations:

-• For very small advertisers with only a handful of creatives, the platform’s scale and workflow may feel heavier than necessary and less cost-efficient.
+For very small advertisers with only a handful of creatives, the platform’s scale and workflow may feel heavier than necessary and less cost-efficient.

 Pricing: